luismiguelcasadodiaz/inception/learnings/Wordpress_learnings.md

 ```

-Alpine installs PHP including version in its name as a suffix (php84, php82, etc.).
+Alpine installs PHP, including the version in its name as a suffix (php84, php82, etc.).
-wp requires php binary has the literal `php` name.
+WP requires a PHP binary that has the literal `php` name.
 I create a link inside the container at building time.

 ```sh